 PROJECT PAGE & PITCH

-The project costs and necessary permissions will then be checked by independent verifiers, Locality.
-Learn more here.
+The project costs and necessary permissions will then be verified.
+Have key documents to hand for speedy verification.

 ASSESSMENT & PLEDGE

 The council will review all project campaigns based on local support demonstrated through number of backers and other assessment criteria 6 weeks after the deadline.
 If your pitch is successful, your project will receive a pledge towards its target.